Try out Prime Video with a 7-day free trial

 Long before Netflix launched in New Zealand and even before video streaming became a thing, movie fans looking for a bargain on the latest DVDs would often head to Amazon to try and get a better price, despite the hefty shipping fees or waiting times that were a common nuisance back in the day.
 And while that still happens, the rise of streaming platforms has changed the way Kiwis consume their entertainment.

 Amazon wasn’t oblivious to the benefits of streaming.
 As far back as 2006, Amazon offered video rental and download services like iTunes, but in 2011 it launched Amazon Prime Instant Video in the United States, a streaming platform offering a huge range of content to customers of its Amazon Prime service.
 But it wasn’t until December 2016 that Amazon’s streaming efforts really became relevant for Kiwis.

 Timed around the launch of the spiritual Top Gear successor The Grand Tour, Amazon took Prime Video global to 200 countries around the world, including New Zealand.
 While global licensing arrangements meant that the line-up of content at launch was not as extensive as Netflix or Neon, Amazon has made significant investments in original series, and rapidly grown the Prime Video library.

 There was plenty of discussion around how much Amazon Prime Video might cost when it went global in late 2016.
 Fortunately for Kiwis, Amazon has decided to be rather aggressive with the pricing strategy for its streaming video platform.

-Subscribers get a free seven-day trial, after which they benefit from a reduced rate of US$2.99/month for the first six months.
+Subscribers get a free seven-day trial.
 Once that period is over, you will have to pay a regular price of US$5.99/month to get access to Amazon Prime series and movies.
-This is less expensive than similar services, which is fair given that the content library isn’t as generous as some of Amazon’s New Zealand competitors.
+This is less expensive than similar services.
+Add in the fact that all content comes in 4K and Prime Video is a very intriguing add to your streaming services line up.

 Amazon’s streaming app has a pretty robust range of streaming quality settings, depending on the device you use.
 Below is a guide to how much data Amazon Prime Video will consume at each quality grade: